The contraceptive Pill and weight gain

 All medications can have side effects for some of the people using them.

-For a few women, the Pill may cause some weight gain, often due to fluid retention, but not significant amounts, and not for most women.
-Indeed, a review of 44 studies showed no evidence that the Pill caused weight gain in most users.
-As with other possible side effects of the Pill, the minimal weight gain is generally temporary, going away within two to three months.
+For a few women, the contraceptive pill may cause some weight gain, often due to fluid retention, but not significant amounts, and not for most women.
+Indeed, a review of 44 studies showed no evidence that the contraceptive pill caused weight gain in most users.
+As with other possible side effects of the contraceptive pill, the minimal weight gain is generally temporary, going away within two to three months.

-While weight gain is an uncommon and temporary side effect to the Pill, if you happen to be one of those few women who put on weight, talk to your GP or family planning clinic doctor.
+While weight gain is an uncommon and temporary side effect to the contraceptive pill, if you happen to be one of those few women who put on weight, talk to your GP or family planning clinic doctor.
 They may suggest a different type of oral contraceptive.
 Why?
-Because all pills are not the same.
+Because not all pills are the same.

-There are two types of the Pill: combined oral contraceptive pills, which contain oestrogen and progestogen, and progestogen-only pills.
+There are two types of the contraceptive pill: combined oral contraceptive pills, which contain oestrogen and progestogen, and progestogen-only pills.
 While most oral contraceptives use the same type of oestrogen in various doses, the progestogen formulation in each can differ.
-This means that each brand of the Pill may offer a slightly different type of the hormone, at different doses.
+This means that each brand of the contraceptive pill may offer a slightly different type of the hormone, at different doses.
 The result?
 Potentially different side effects.

 Whichever type you try, remember to give it at least three months for any side effects to pass.

-How did the myth about the Pill and weight gain get started?
+How did the myth about the contraceptive pill and weight gain get started?

 Today's oral contraceptives have much lower amounts of hormones.
-The Pill remains one of the most effective forms of contraception available when used correctly.
+The contraceptive pill remains one of the most effective forms of contraception available when used correctly.